noureldien/UvA-InfoVis-Students/Information Visualisation - Assignment 1.md

 ## Walkthrough: Creating a Simple Bar Chart

 In this walkthrough example we are going to create a simple bart chart displaying the total number of companies in The Netherlands.
-This data is publicly available by the Centraal Bureau voor Statistiek (CBS), if you are interested you can have a look at their webpage [Cijfers in Nederland](https://www.cbs.nl/nl-nl/cijfers).
+This data is publicly available by the Centraal Bureau voor Statistiek (CBS).
+If you are interested you can have a look at their webpage [Cijfers in Nederland](https://www.cbs.nl/nl-nl/cijfers).
 The bar chart you will create looks similar (although not exactly the same) as the following figure.

 ![Barchart](https://raw.githubusercontent.com/tomrunia/InformationVisualization/master/assets/assignment1-barchart.png?token=AFR5gcK4J5Td2blhpIcYUdRfrZQ3C90mks5XTwGhwA%3D%3D)

-The first thing we do is setting up an empty HTML document which will hold all the code for our visualisation.
+The first thing we need to do is setting up an empty HTML document which will hold all the code for our visualisation.
 If you are familiar with HTML then you will immediatly recognize all the components; if not, you might want to study all the elements in the document.
 Create an empty document with the name `barchart.html` and put the following code inside it.

 ```html
 <!DOCTYPE html>